 Federal Policy

-Inflation Reduction Act Impact on Electric Vehicles
+Inflation Reduction Act & EVS

 The Inflation Reduction Act of 2022 is perhaps the most significant legislation to accelerate transportation electrification in U.S. history.
 The Electrification Coalition (EC) has been advocating for many of the key measures included in the law for over a decade.
 Altogether, this is a major win for consumers and businesses, but there are challenges on the road ahead.